metabin/metabin/README.md

 #### Proposal

 -  File sharing ecosystem must move towards IPFS.
 It has different architecture with a single content-addresded sharing space.
 Moreover it gives an ability to easilly describe complex relations between files and their metadata within a single graph.

 ---

-It's easy to see that current BitTorrent ecosystem scale became possible mostly because of torrent-catalogs - centralized and therefore highly vulnerable resources.

-## Proposal

-This propblems are possible to solve, in fact some of them already are.
-Here is some proposals we believe make file sharing great again.

-- Files and all related metadata must be shared together.

-- Metadata must include as many information as it required to display a high-quality preview.

-- Data must be standardized across the sharing space.
-Therefore community-developed schemas needed.
-Schemas will act as an agreement between those who share and those who develop distributed apps on how shared data should be described.

 ## Project structure

 - [Metabin schema](https://github.com/metabin/metabin-schema)